marcdotson/asc-training/README.md

 - [What They Forgot to Teach You About R](https://rstats.wtf)

 ## Using Quarto

+> [!CAUTION]
+>
+> The following Quarto details are written primarily for R users.
+I am
+> working to generalize this for Pythonistas as well, including how
+> Quarto differs from Jupyter Notebooks.

 Quarto is a powerful typesetting tool and the multilingual replacement for R Markdown.
 Instead of writing in Word or a Google Doc, by using